craftingcity/The-Known-World/Game Notes/Mechanics/Homebrew Systems/Lore/Custom Heritages.md

 ![[tabaxi.png]]

 People with a heavy Tabaxi heritage find themselves in possession of a very feline biology.
 The origins of Tabaxi people on Alaturmen are tied directly to [[Beasts Righteous]] and [[Darwine's Expulsion]].
+Tabaxi people are relatively uncommon on Alaturmen, and most still occupy their ancestral homeland in the [[Northern Quillbuck Jungle]].

 - *Age* You may live up to 90 years.
 - *Weight* You may weigh anywhere from 80 to 140 pounds.